 The events that are unfolding in the United States are troubling from many angles.
 Many Christians pinned their immediate and long term hopes on Donald Trump.
 With Biden as President, the fight against the killing of the unborn has been dealt a significant blow.

 But there are many other problems.
-The racial divide, polarization, political fringe groups, rhetoric ratcheting up to the inciting of violence, a willingness to resort to violence, conspiracy theories, fake news, increasing control of popular speech by private monopolies of information, an abandonment of all semblance of non-bias by most media, our ability to choose our own tailored news, hatred for people who don’t think like us, an unwillingness to show respect, listen and engage in real dialogue – these are things that are deeply troubling in “the land of the free and the home of the brave”.
+The racial divide, polarization, political fringe groups, extreme rhetoric, threats of violence, conspiracy theories, fake news, increasing control of popular speech by private monopolies of information, an abandonment of all semblance of non-bias by media, our ability to choose our own tailored news, hatred for people who don’t think like us, an unwillingness to show respect, listen and engage in real dialogue – these are things that are deeply troubling in “the land of the free and the home of the brave”.

 To my brothers and sisters in Christ, Jesus said we would have tribulation in this world.
 He didn’t tell us to take up arms and fight it.
 He said we should follow him, spread the Gospel and make disciples.